-- a.)
+a.)
 If any products after being offered for three consecutive years (including the introductory year) has less than 5% participation of benefited employees, the product will be discontinued subject to the approval of the Fringe Benefits Committee.
 Employees enrolled in any discontinued product will be assisted in making a transition during a six month notification period (in the third year).
-Exceptions are as follows: - i.
+Exceptions are as follows:

+- i.
 If a product has less than 5% participation, but saves both the district and the employee money, it will be continued (i.e. Flexible Spending Account (FSA). - ii.
 Products that can be purchased at a lower cost through group rates and are not readily available to individuals. - b.)
 If a product is available in the market place on an individual basis at a comparable cost and benefit structure, it will not be offered by the District. - c.)
 The joint Fringe Benefits Committee shall be comprised of equal representatives from the Association, the Board, and each of the other recognized bargaining agents within the District. - d.)
 The joint Fringe Benefits Committee may submit proposed changes in the insurance package to the Superintendent for analysis of both program input and cost, for future use in bargaining.
 The joint Fringe Benefits Committee shall have no power or authority to agree to any changes in insurance that would require negotiations. - e.)
 Any changes to the insurance program which are not subject to bargaining but must be approved by the Board, shall require at least a 30-day prior notice to the Committee. - 2.)
 The parties agree to continue the Joint Safety Committee to review current safety rules and practices at the various work-sites, to provide a vehicle for the handling of complaints, and to determine additional ways for enhancing safety conditions.
-This committee shall meet as needed by mutual agreement of the parties.
+This committee shall meet bi-monthly beginning in September or within 30 days of ratification, whichever is sooner. - 3.)
+The parties agree to continue the Sick Leave Bank Committee: the Association President shall serve on the Sick Leave Bank Committee. - 4.)
+The parties agree to continue the budget committee comprised of equal representatives from the Superintendent, the Board, and the OESPA and CTA CBLTs.
+The purpose of this committee is to create an overall awareness of the District's budgetary needs by identifying and sharing priorities from the parties on the committee.